 Imagine a triangle / pyramid.
-Now we will place food items along this triangle, starting from bottom to the top most point.
+Now we will place food items along this triangle, starting from the bottom to the topmost point.
 The items at the broader bottom would naturally indicate food that you should consume more often and the items at the top, less often.
 During pregnancy, the triangle should roughly look like this:

 Now let us examine at each of these items for further clarity, starting with the ones a pregnant woman needs to have more often:

 - Water: Most probably, you are already experiencing a thirst-drive like never before and your water intake has subsequently increased by default.
 If it has not, then aim for drinking at least 10-12 glasses of water everyday.
 Fruit or vegetable juices and other decaffeinated drinks can also be counted towards meeting this target.
 And if you are wondering as to why is water important – the below pointers should clarify:

 - It absorbs nutrients from the food you eat and transport all the essential vitamins and minerals to your blood cells.
 These blood cells carry these nutrients to your baby through the placenta.
 So water is what facilitates the transfer of nutrients to the baby